Here are some answers to our most frequently asked questions:

 Q: Is your milk Homogenized?

-Yes we lightly homogenized our milk.
+We offer both Non Homogenized Organic Jersey milk where the cream rises to the top and Homogenised Jersey milk.
+Goat milk is naturally homogenized but we give it a very light homogenization to prevent the top of the bottle from sealing off with a thin layer of cream that will make some consumers assume the milk has gone bad.
 Homogenization is when milk is run through a very small opening as a high rate of speed.
 The milk then hits a wall and this forces the balloon like fat molecules to break.
 The fat does not float to the top of the milk after as a result.
 Because we only lightly homogenize it does not impact flavour.
-Homogenization allows the milk to feel creamier on your tongue, look whiter as it reflects more light back at you due to the higher surface area of the fat and most importantly last longer because the bacteria like the fat portion of the milk and if they all congregate at the top like in non-homogenized milk it spoils the top portion earlier.
+Homogenization allows the milk to feel creamier on your tongue, look whiter as it reflects more light back at you due to the higher surface area of the fat and most importantly last longer because the bacteria like the fat portion of the milk and if they all congregate at the top like in non-homogenized milk it may spoil the top portion earlier.

 Q: What does it mean to be Certified Organic?